1474443844/smali/readme.md

-# smali Rust Port Progress
+# Samli

-This repository is a Rust rewrite of the Java project [`JesusFreke/smali`](https://github.com/JesusFreke/smali.git).
+This repository is a Rust rewrite of the Java project [JesusFreke/smali](https://github.com/JesusFreke/smali.git).

 The long-term goal is to fully reimplement the upstream Java project in Rust, including: